Spygate (NFL): Meeting between Walsh and Goodell

 Walsh also told Goodell during the morning interview that the Patriots had, against league rules, used a player on injured reserve during a practice in 2001, and that Walsh had scalped Super Bowl tickets for certain players also during that time.
-While Goodell said that the use of the injured reserve player in a practice would normally result in a team fine, he would not levy additional fines against the team or Belichick after issuing $750,000 worth in fines collectively after the initial incident in September 2007.
+While Goodell said that the use of the injured reserve player in a practice would normally result in a team fine, he would not levy additional fines against the team or Belichick after issuing $750,000 worth of fines collectively after the initial incident in September 2007.
 Walsh also told Goodell he was not aware of the Patriots bugging locker rooms, manipulating communications systems or crowd noise, or placing microphones on players to record signals or audibles; all were allegations made against the Patriots at one point or another.

 Further, Walsh revealed to Goodell that the tapes of the signals stayed with Walsh throughout the game, were not processed during halftime, and were given to Patriots Football Research Director Ernie Adams after the game.
 Goodell, who acknowledged in September 2007 that the tapes gave the Patriots no competitive advantage while the game was underway, reiterated the fact that the tapes were not processed during halftime in his post-meeting press conference, but said he had never accepted Belichick's interpretation of the rules as not prohibiting tapes that are not used within the same game.

 Later in the day, the Patriots released the following statement:

 "We want to address the allegation that the Patriots taped the Rams’ walkthrough prior to Super Bowl XXXVI.
 For the past three-and-a-half months, we have been defending ourselves against assumptions made based on an unsubstantiated report rather than on facts or evidence.
 Despite our adamant denials, the report ran on February 2, 2008, the day before Super Bowl XLII.
 That game was the second-most watched program in television history and it is unfortunate that today’s news will not also reach an audience of that size.
 We hope that with Matt Walsh's disclosures, everyone will finally believe what we have been saying all along and emphatically stated on the day of the initial report: 'The suggestion that the New England Patriots recorded the St. Louis Rams' walkthrough on the day before Super Bowl XXXVI in 2002 is absolutely false.
 Any suggestion to the contrary is untrue.'"